TOAST-DOCS/AppGuard/zh/console-guide.md

 * Modify **Cause of Registration** and **Blocking Period (day)**.
 * Click **Register** to register the upadated blacklist.
-* Execute the app with re-registered blacklist ID and guide for AppGuard shows during specified blocking period and app is closed.
+* Execute the app with re-registered blacklist ID and guide for AppOnSecure shows during specified blocking period and app is closed.

 ## Setting

-You may also leave change history by setting, from the web console policy menu of AppGuard.
+You may also leave change history by setting, from the web console policy menu of AppOnSecure.

 ![appguard_11_201908_en](https://static.toastoven.net/prod_appguard/appguard_11_201908_en.png)